-Ancillary land uses indispensable to the building's normal use (not other types of land uses) are also not subject to zoning.49 But a county has no authority to establish a principal land use (with or without ancillary building(s)).50

-- X. A local unit of government shall not regulate underground storage tanks that is inconsistent with the state statute and rules, nor require a permit, license, approval, inspection, or the payment of a fee or tax for the installation, use, closure, or removal of an underground storage tank system.51 - Y. A local unit of government shall not enact or enforce an ordinance that regulates a large quantity water withdrawal52 (more than an average of 100,000 gallons of water per day). - Z. A local unit of government cannot regulate the ownership, registration, purchase, sale, transfer, possession of, or otherwise deals with pistols or other firearms.53 (Under current statute local government can only have such regulations that (1) duplicate current state criminal law, (2) regulation of its own government employee's use of firearms in the course of their employment duties, (3) requiring those under 16 to use a pneumatic gun under adult supervision when not on their own private property, (4) prohibiting use of a pneumatic gun in a threatening manner with intent to induce fear in another,54 (5) prohibiting discharge of a gun within a city or charter township, and (6) prohibiting discharge of a pneumatic gun within areas of a city or charter township with density of population such that discharge would be dangerous [but does not prevent use of target ranges and does not prevent if contained within private property].55) - AA.
-Southeast Michigan Regional Transit Authority public transit facilities and public transportation system are exempt from local zoning ordinances or regulations which conflict with a coordination directive issued by the Authority.56
+- W. County buildings owned and built/located by a county board of commissioners is not subject to zoning49 in so much as the county has the power to determine "the site of, remove, or to designate a new site for a county building," and to erect "the necessary buildings for jails, clerks' offices, and other county buildings...."50 A county's power under the CCA "is limited to the siting of county buildings."
+The court case establishing this preemption involved a county building and township zoning, but the language used by the court suggests the county is exempt from city and village zoning as well.
+Ancillary land uses indispensable to the building's normal use (not other types of land uses) are also not subject to zoning.51 But a county has no authority to establish a principal land use (with or without ancillary building(s)).52 - X. A local unit of government shall not regulate underground storage tanks that is inconsistent with the state statute and rules, nor require a permit, license, approval, inspection, or the payment of a fee or tax for the installation, use, closure, or removal of an underground storage tank system.53 - Y. A local unit of government shall not enact or enforce an ordinance that regulates a large quantity water withdrawal54 (more than an average of 100,000 gallons of water per day). - Z. A local unit of government cannot regulate the ownership, registration, purchase, sale, transfer, possession of, or otherwise deals with pistols or other firearms.55 (Under current statute local government can only have such regulations that (1) duplicate current state criminal law, (2) regulation of its own government employee's use of firearms in the course of their employment duties, (3) requiring those under 16 to use a pneumatic gun under adult supervision when not on their own private property, (4) prohibiting use of a pneumatic gun in a threatening manner with intent to

-52 Section 26 of Part 327 of P.A.
+54 Section 26 of Part 327 of P.A.
 451 of 1994, as amended, (being the Great Lakes Preservation part of the Michigan Natural Resources and Environmental Protection Act, (M.C.L.
 324.32726) reads: "Except as authorized by the public health code, 1978 PA 368, M.C.L.
 333.1101 to 333.25211, a local unit of government shall not enact or enforce an ordinance that regulates a large quantity withdrawal.
 This section is not intended to diminish or create any existing authority of municipalities to require persons to connect to municipal water supply systems as authorized by law."